Poll: Americans want abortion restrictions, but not as far as red states are going

 Americans increasingly see themselves as supportive of the right to have an abortion and disagree with the Supreme Court's Dobbs decision last year overturning the guaranteed right to an abortion in this country, the latest NPR/PBS NewsHour/Marist poll finds.

-Most of the almost 1,300 respondents also said they are favor of significant restrictions, mostly wanting to limit the right to an abortion to the first three months of a pregnancy, but they are opposed to many of the measures Republicans are pushing in red states.
+Most of the almost 1,300 respondents also said they are favor of restrictions, but they are opposed to many of the measures Republicans are pushing in red states.

 Abortion rights have become a political flashpoint since the court's Dobbs ruling.
 It boosted enthusiasm and fundraising among Democrats and helped bolster them to better-than-expected finishes in the 2022 midterm elections.